-The building will be insulated thus reducing any noise from the development.
+The building will be insulated and will use double glazed windows thus reducing any noise from the development.

-Within the building eight mechanical ventilation inlet fans will be installed and six exhaust chimneys.
+Within the building eight inlet chimneys and a further six mechanical ventilation fans will be installed.
 Around the ventilation fans noise baffles will be used thus reducing any negative noise resulting from the ventilation fans.
 The extractor fans are thermostatically controlled so will only operate when required, tending to be more frequently during hot weather.
 The augers used to provide feed around the unit will only operate six times per day for nine minutes resulting in very little noise.